zhangt766/stock_selection/README.md

 ### Wiki Relation

-Under the wikidata folder, there are row relation file and binary encoding file (.npy) storing the Wiki relations between stocks in NASDAQ and NYSE.
+Under the wikidata folder, there are row relation file and binary encoding file (.npy) storing the Wiki relations between stocks in NASDAQ.

 ## Code